Las Vegas’ Sphere venue debuted this weekend with concerts by U2. Here’s what it was like | KRDO

 Sphere, the $2.3 billion venture being billed as the entertainment venue of the future, made its public debut this weekend with two concerts by U2.

 Does Sphere live up to the hype?
 Are the interior visuals as eye-popping as the ones outside?
-Is U2, the beloved Irish band now in the latter stage of their career, the right act to christen this massive bauble of an arena?
+Is U2, the beloved Irish band now in the latter stage of their career, the right act to christen this arena the size of a small planet?

 Yes, yes, and yes – with a few caveats.

 Describing the Sphere concert experience is a challenge, because there’s nothing quite like it.
-The effect is a little like being in a giant planetarium or a juiced-up IMAX theater, inside a giant spaceship.
+The effect is a little like being in a giant planetarium, a juiced-up IMAX theater or maybe VR without the headset.

 Built by Madison Square Garden Entertainment, Sphere is being billed as the world’s largest spherical structure.
 At 366 feet tall and 516 feet wide, the partially hollow arena could fit the entire Statue of Liberty, base to torch, comfortably inside.